cybera/synthi/manual/src/sections/Transformations.md

 - **value**: a representation of the data itself.
 This will only make sense in the context of a particular `'storage'` value.
-Whenever `'storage'` is `'swift-tempurl'`, the `'value'` will be a string representing a secure tempurl to a location on ADI's object storage where the dataset can be read using a simple `GET` request from any http client (when it is an input dataset) or a simple `PUT` request (when it is an output dataset).
+Whenever `'storage'` is `'swift-tempurl'`, the `'value'` will be a string representing a secure tempurl to a location on Synthi's object storage where the dataset can be read using a simple `GET` request from any http client (when it is an input dataset) or a simple `PUT` request (when it is an output dataset).
 - **storage**: a string respresenting the way in which the data is stored.
 Right now the only value this